cgsecurity/testdisk_documentation/photorec_custom_signature.rst

  * hexadecimal data, e.g. 0x12, 0x1234, 0x123456...
 Note that `0x123456`, `0x12 0x34 0x56` and `0x12, 0x34, 0x56` are equivalents.
  * space or comma delimiters are ignored

-By using an hexadecimal editor, you can see that the pfi file from our example begins by a distinctive string `PhotoFiltre Image` at offset 0.
+By using an hexadecimal editor, you can see that the :file:`pfi` file from our example begins by a distinctive string `PhotoFiltre Image` at offset 0.

 .. code-block:: none